 With many on half term this week and others eagerly awaiting their week of no alarms being set, it is time to think outside the box and get creative.
 Read on to find out our top DIY tips, with things that you can find around the home.

 One great way to keep the children entertained is with garden arts and crafts.
-I do not know about you, but we are always getting deliveries from Amazon in over-sized boxes, instead of throwing them away we have the solution:
+I do not know about you, but we are always getting deliveries from Amazon in over-sized boxes, instead of throwing them away we have the perfect solution: